 Step 3: Return & Share

 Collect seeds from your healthiest or tastiest crops.
 Seed saving envelopes are available at the Adult Reference Desk.
+You can also download and print our Seed Labels.
 Please, include as much information about the crop as possible.
 The success of our seed library depends on good record-keeping.
 Seeds can be returned to the Adult Reference Desk at any time.

 You can also bring your saved seed to our Annual Seed Swap in March.